 If you know your last annual report* didn’t do you justice, and you want your next to really pack a punch, there are a few simple steps you can take.
 This is part two of a three-part blog: looking at the process, the content, and support for writing your report.

 The previous blog – How to write an annual report that has impact – Part 1: step-by-step guide looked at the process of writing the report, and the framework you might use for the content.
+The next blog looks at key messages.
 In this blog I’ll look a bit more deeply at how to write persuasively to win hearts and minds.

 Dealing with a wide audience and a dual purpose